Audio multicore cable: Core insulation

 This describes the method used to isolate the screening between individual cores; two approaches are common.
 The first method has an extruded plastic sheath around each individual core, making the multicore appear like a number of individual audio cables bundled together inside an outer sheath.
 The second method dispenses with the individual sheath and typically wraps the screening with very thin plastic; in some cases this plastic is bonded to the foil sheath.

-The individually sheathed construction has the advantage that individually cores can easily be terminated to individual connectors at the ends of the cable.
+The individually sheathed construction has the advantage that individual cores can easily be terminated to individual connectors at the ends of the cable.
 Its disadvantage is that the size and weight of the cable are increased.
 When a cable without individual sheaths has to be terminated to multiple connectors, it is common practice to create individual sheaths using heat-shrinkable tubing.

 Overall screening

-A small number of multicore cables compromise twisted-pairs with only an overall screen.
+A small number of multicore cables feature multiple twisted pairs with only a single overall screen.
 These are virtually obsolete and typically only found in older broadcast installations; the use of individual screens is now virtually standard.
 Some multicore cables do contain an overall braid screen in addition to the individual screens on each core.
 This also increases the mechanical durability of the cable.